AppSecure-nrw/security-belts/orange/logging-of-security-events.md

 # Logging of Security Events

+## Activities

-Implement logging of security relevant events.
+- Implement logging of security relevant events.

 The following events tend to be security relevant:
 - successful/failed login/logout
 - creation, change, and deletion of users
 - errors during input validation and output creation